markuskonrad/MK.SystemSetup/README.md

 * Putty
   * Export Registry Settings for Putty from previous system and import at new system ([Link](https://stackoverflow.com/questions/13023920/how-to-export-import-putty-sessions-list))
   * Install Putty (config comes from Registry)
-* Install and setup WinSCP - Sessions should come with Putty restore of Registry
+* Install and setup WinSCP - Sessions should come with Putty restore of Registry (Optional, only if required at current engagement)
 * Import Firefox Bookmarks from Backup (`userfolder\Synology\Home\Profiles\Firefox`)
 * Import Chrome Bookmarks from Backup (`userfolder\Synology\Home\Profiles\Chrome`)
 * Import IE Bookmarks from Backup (`userfolder\Synology\Home\Profiles\IE`)